mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Go to: `https://argocd.int.<cluster-name>.<domain>`

    The `cluster_name` and `domain` values come from the `cluster-config.yaml` file that you configured earlier.

+1. On the login page, click the **Sign in with Zitadel** button, and select your new user.

 1. Check the status of all applications, verify that they are healthy.